jamesncox/buy-where-react/notes.md

 [] Create an edit/delete component that gets opened when clicking on a specefic item

+[] Create delete store functionatlity / probably just refactor the EditStore component to include a delete button.

+[] When store is updated, not automatically rendering to the DOM.
+Need a reducer action to handle this.
+    (refer to Memes vs Gifs delete actions/reducer for Gifs/Memes to see how specific item was removed)

 [x] Function to close the new item and new store forms when new item or store is created
     (tried creating a bunch of action creators and reducers to handle when components are open...not working right now) (GOT IT!!!!
 A combo of redux state and local in StoreTables)